Keksuccino/docs_fancymenu/button-slider-templates.md

 # Using Button Elements as Templates for Buttons and Sliders

 It is possible to use a Button element as a template for other buttons and even sliders.
 By doing that, you can apply a specific button/slider design to ALL buttons/sliders in a menu or even the all menus at once when using a universal layout.

+# Important Before You Start

+If you only want to change the texture of a single button or slider, it is easiest and recommended to simply **right-click** the button or slider (Vanilla and Custom) in the editor.
+There is an option to set the **Background Textures** (and slider handle textures) for buttons and sliders.

 # What is a Template Button?